-Samp le Application Assessment Rubric 3 All elements complete 2 Missing at least one element 1 Missing at least two elements 0 No submission, or submission incomplete
+Samp ole Application Assessment Rubric 3 All elements complete 2 Missing at least one element 1 Missing at least two elements 0 No submission, or submission incomplete

-Der mographics
+De mographics

 1) The submitted file is named

 yourname.demographics.date

 2) All data fields are completed

-Ess ау
+Ess say

 1) The submitted file is named yourname.essay.date

 2) The submitted essay is written in 12-point Times

 New Roman font and is double-spaced.
 The essay

 has no headers, footers, page numbers, titles, or

 headings.
 The student's name is on the essay

 3) The submitted essay discusses each part of each

 question listed in the application checklist

-ter of Reference
+Let tter of Reference

 1) The submitted file is in the correct format and is

 named yourname.reference.date

-munizations
+Imi munizations

 1) The submitted file is named

-2) yourname.immunizations.date
+yourname.immunizations.date

 2) The submitted files are formatted as .pdf, .tiff,

+or .jpeg files

-3) or .jpeg files Documentation is submitted for any missing
+3) Documentation is submitted for any missing

-- 5) immunizations/titer results
+immunizations/titer results

 4) Documents are submitted as one file, or as

 several files that are sequentially numbered

-Ack nowledgment Forms
+knowledgment Forms

 1) The submitted files are named:

-., - yourname.backgroundcheck.date
+- yourname.backgroundcheck.date

 - yourname.privacy.date

 - yourname.consent.date

 - yourname.informedconsent.date

 2) The submitted files are formatted as .pdf, .tiff,

--) or .jpeg files
+or .jpeg files

 3) Documents are submitted as one file, or as

--, several files that are sequentially numbered
+several files that are sequentially numbered

-Total sc ore (out of 15 possible):
+Total so core (out of 15 possible):

-name and SID:
+Student t name and SID:

-Status a Ind date letter sent (application accepted or rejected ).
+Status and date letter sent (application accepted or rejected) )•

+Julius and date letter sent (application accepted or rejected) •